winitzki/sofp/README.md

 These books also do not give practical criteria for deciding type isomorphisms or for detecting valid and invalid recursive values, and do not give algorithms for deriving code from logic proofs.
 I mention these practical tasks as examples because they are perhaps the only real-world-coding applications of domain theory and the Curry-Howard correspondence theory, besides programming language design.

-On the other hand, books like ["Scala with Cats"](https://underscore.io/books/scala-with-cats/) and ["Functional programming, simplified"](https://alvinalexander.com/scala/functional-programming-simplified-book) are focused on explaining the practical aspects of programming and do not discuss the algebraic laws that support the mathematical structures such as applicative or monadic functors.
+On the other hand, books such as ["Scala with Cats"](https://underscore.io/books/scala-with-cats/) and ["Functional programming, simplified"](https://alvinalexander.com/scala/functional-programming-simplified-book) are focused on explaining the practical aspects of programming and do not explain the algebraic laws that support the mathematical structures (such as applicative or monadic functors).

 The only existing AFTT textbook aiming at the proper scope is the [Bjarnason-Chiusano book](https://www.manning.com/books/functional-programming-in-scala), which balances practical considerations with theoretical developments such as algebraic laws.
 I intend to continue at about the same level but dig deeper into the foundations and at the same time give a wider range of examples.